richardmalpas/blackjack_webapp/README.md

       master version is using Ubuntu 20.04.2 LTS

+2).
+Move into the working directory:
+      cd blackjack_webapp

-2).   then use the following command to setup a virtual environment and install the required dependencies:
+3).   then use the following command to setup a virtual environment and install the required dependencies:
       source ./activate

-3).
+4).
+Run the following commands:
+      sudo -s
+      adduser $USER 'sudo'
+      sudo apt install nginx -y
+      sudo apt install supervisor -y
+      exit

+4).
 Run the flask app.py using the command:
       sudo flask run --host=0.0.0.0 --port=80

-4).
+5).
 You can access the game using your servers external IP address from a browser, if you want to forward your own domain name
       then add the servers external IP address to your domain dns A records under www and the record without a name.

+      I would recommend that you also setup SSH access, setup a firewall to block all incoming and outging ports except for port 22 for ssh and port 80 for the webserver, remove permit root login and also remove password authentication from /etc/ssh/sshd_config